 The proof of the pudding (is in its eating)…

-Are you still not convinced that a killer presentation/speech can be said in 5 minutes?
+Are you still not convinced that a killer presentation/speech can be delivered in 5 minutes?
 Well here’s some proof for you.
 I’m going way back on this example!
-Notable one of the most important speeches ever given the “Gettysburg Address”.
+It’s one of the most important speeches ever given the, “Gettysburg Address”.

 In 272 words President Lincoln “reiterated the principles of human equality espoused by the Declaration of Independence and proclaimed the Civil War as a struggle for the preservation of the Union sundered by the secession crisis, with “a new birth of freedom” that would bring true equality to all of its citizens.
 Lincoln also redefined the Civil War as a struggle not just for the Union, but also for the principle of human equality” (Wikipedia).
 And in 2 minutes no less!